 The church of Agios Nikolaos is located on the northern side of the island Chrissi, at the site where Tyrian purple was produced and graves are located.
 It dates back to the 13th century, although it has undergone more recent interventions.
 The temple is built on the site of an ancient building.

-At the centre of Ieraperta plain we meet the village of Episkopi (i.e. diocese).
-Its name is due to the fact that the Byzantine period was the seat of a bishop.
+At the centre of Ierapetra plain we meet the village of Episkopi (i.e. diocese).
+Its name is due to the fact that during the Byzantine period it was the seat of a bishop.
 Almost in the center of the village we find the impressive church of Agios Georgios and Agios Charalambos.
-This impressive temple is particularly beautiful and claims a global uniqueness of its kind because there is nowhere else church like it.

 Saint Anthony is the central temple of Myrtos.
 The temple is small, single-nave and dedicated to St. Anthony and the Ascension of Christ.
 We don’t know the exact date of its foundation, but it is surely mentioned on a map of the early 15th century and is believed to have been built before 1200.